stenjo/dora/README.md

 ### `repo`

 Repository from where to read issues and statuses.
 List one or more repositories, either as one single string, as an array or all separated by newlines.
-Valid formats a
+Valid formats are:

 ```yaml
 repo: my-repo
 ```

 ```yaml
 repo: [my-repo, my-other-repo]
 ```

 ```yaml
 repo:
     my-repo
     my-other-repo
 ```

-Default repo value is repo where action is installed if no repos are speciief
+Default repo value is repo where action is installed if no repos are spefied.

 ### `owner`

 Owner of the repository.
 Default is current repository owner or organisation.
+Only one is handled.

 ### `token`